hannotify/javas-concurrency-journey-continues/sections/3-virtual-threads.md

 ### What Drawbacks Are Amplified
 ### Now That Virtual Threads Are Available?

-* `ExecutorService` allows unrestricted patterns of concurrency; <!-- .element: class="fragment fade-in-then-semi-out" -->
+<li class="fragment fade-in-then-semi-out"><code>ExecutorService</code> allows unrestricted patterns of concurrency;
-* memory-intensity of thread-locals. <!-- .element: class="fragment fade-in-then-semi-out" -->
+<li class="fragment fade-in-then-semi-out">memory-intensity of thread-locals.

 note: